 The program is able to fully fund all students who receive assistantship offers.
 This full funding includes out-of-state and in-state tuition, fees, and health insurance in addition to a stipend.
-Graduate Assistantships are available to most committed students, and GA duties in the first year might include working in The University Writing Center or The Digital ACT Studio, assisting with English Department publications and events, or light office work.
+Graduate Assistantships are available to most committed students, and GA duties in the first year might include working in The University Writing Center, assisting with English Department publications and events, or light office work.

 Applicants with a master’s degree in English may be eligible to hold a Teaching Assistantship in their first year.
 Students without an MA may seek a TA for their second year in the program.

 Assistantships provide MFA students with professionalization opportunities, including college teaching experience and hands-on publishing work on our literary journal, The Greensboro Review.
 All applicants are automatically considered for the Randall Jarrell and Fred Chappell fellowships.